rahmaoktafer/Data-Analytics/README.md

-# Data Analytics and Visualisation
+# Data Analytics and Visualization
 This project is from Accenture North America and is offered through Forage.

 The client, a fast-growing social media company,  wants an analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity.